getspooky/cookiescript/README.md

 The ui for authentication are stored in the `views/containers/auth/` directory.
 All of these views use the [Tailwind CSS](https://tailwindcss.com/), but you are free to customize them however you wish.

-🚦 Basic Routing
+🚦 Requests are mapped with the help of routes.
+Basic routing routes the request to the associated controllers.

-All Server side routes are defined in your route file, which is located in the `server` directory.
+All routes are defined in your route file, which is located in the `server` directory.
 The file is automatically loaded internally by the `CookieScript`.
 The `server/Routes.yml` file defines routes that are for your web interface.